chinthakaak/soap-request-builder/README.md

 #Your First SOAP Request
 After the successful installation of soap-request-builder command line interface(CLI) application, you are ready to execute your first soap request using the terminal.

 There are two free web service endpoints have been pre-configured for testing and getting started with this CLI.
+These have been set in `conf/ws.list` file.

 1. http://www.predic8.com:8080/crm/CustomerService

 2. http://www.webservicex.net/globalweather.asmx

-## Testing CustomerService web service endpoint
+You need to follow below steps to test the CustomerService web endpoint.

+1. `cd scripts/crmCustomerService/`

+2. `./get.sh -l`

+3. `./get.sh -add 2=1`

+4. `./get.sh`

+You will see the soap response as follows.